rwx-cloud/ci-examples/README.md

 rwx whoami
 ```

-## Step 3: Kick of your first run
+## Step 3: Kick off your first run

+This repository contains a real Node.js project with intentional issues.
 Clone this repository and run the sample-run.yml workflow.
 Or if you'd prefer, check out the [documentation](https://www.rwx.com/docs/mint/guides/ci) to learn how to write your own workflows.

 ```
 git clone git@github.com:rwx-cloud/ci-examples.git